MunkushiR/se-assignment-2-introduction-to-software-engineering/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-# 1. Define Software Engineering:
+#

-# 2. What is software engineering, and how does it differ from traditional programming?
+# 1. What is software engineering, and how does it differ from traditional programming?
+Software engineering is a systematic, disciplined approach to the entire software development lifecycle, focusing on producing high-quality, maintainable software, whereas traditional programming primarily involves writing code to solve specific problems without necessarily considering long-term maintenance and broader project management.

-#  3. Explain the various phases of the Software Development Life Cycle.
+#  2. Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
+(a)Requirements Analysis:
+Identify user needs and project scope.
+Document requirements clearly.

+(b)Design:
+Create a detailed software blueprint.
+Define system architecture and interfaces.

+(c)Implementation:
+Write and integrate code.
+Follow coding standards.

+(d)Testing:
+Verify software quality.
+Identify and fix defects.

+(e)Deployment:
+Release software to users.
+Ensure smooth transition.

+(f)Maintenance:
+Provide ongoing support.
+Implement updates and fixes.

-#  4. Compare and contrast the Agile and Waterfall models of software development.
+#  3. Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

-#  5. What is requirements engineering?
+# 4. What is requirements engineering?

-# 7. Describe the process and its importance in the software development lifecycle.
+# 5. Describe the process and its importance in the software development lifecycle.

-# 8. Explain the concept of modularity in software design.
+# 6. Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

-# 9. Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
+# 7. Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?

-# 10. What are version control systems, and why are they important in software development?
+# 8. What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.

-# 11. Discuss the role of a software project manager.
+# 9. Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?

-# 12. Define software maintenance and explain the different types of maintenance activities.
+# 10. Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?

-# 13. What are some ethical issues that software engineers might face?
+# 11. What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?